General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Who was the final winner of a males’s main not from the USA or Europe?

-- What number of majors has Rory McIlroy gained in his profession up to now?
+- What number of majors has Rory McIlroy gained in his profession to date?

 Answers